separator-spares-and-equipment-logo

 Fully Sealed Centrifuge Bowl – This feature minimizes the risk of cross-contamination between cleaned and dirty oil, ensuring a higher purity level in the filtered oil.

 Remote Monitoring – The IOW oil centrifuge is unique in that it offers operators a choice of remote monitoring.
-This feature provides asset protection providing valuable insights into the device’s speed, cleaning efficiency, and service needs, helping ensure optimal operation.
+This feature provides asset protection, offering valuable insights into the device’s speed, cleaning efficiency, and service needs, which helps ensure optimal operation.
 Remote monitoring reduces maintenance hours and boosts productivity.

 Distributor Impeller – This component eliminates back pressure by efficiently drawing in contaminated oil.
 As the lube oil enters the oil centrifuge at its base, the distributor impeller draws it into the centrifuge during the spinning process.
 This reduces the risk of cross-contamination due to back pressure and increases the speed of the centrifuge bowl (rotor).